cseanburns/personal_knowledge_mgmt/src/6-database-information-retrieval.md

 while web pages on the web exist in a fairly organized hierarchy (with respect to top level domains, etc.), web pages themselves are not always very structured.
-But search engines have become really good at taking all that unstructured text and making sense of it.
+Search engines have become really good at taking all that unstructured text and making sense of it.

 Databases, on the other hand,